cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 }
 ```

-> **Note**: the `builder` field specifies the `./dist/builder.js` entry script is the compiled script, and the source file of the entry script is located in `./source/builder.ts`, if you need to configure the entry script, please change it in the source file.
+> **Note**: the `builder` field specifies the `./dist/builder.js` start script is the compiled script, and the source file of the start script is located in `./source/builder.ts`, if you need to configure the start script, please change it in the source file.

-### Entry script configuration
+### Start script configuration

 The plugin entry configuration code example is shown below: